Category Archives: The wandering economist

 This final point gave me pause.
 Something was off.
 Why would AI not make a valid contribution to fighting the COVID plague?
 The conditions all seemed to be in place: there was, and still is, plenty of funding for research on COVID.
 There is a large, inelastic demand for the applications of that research, like vaccines.
 There is plenty of training data being generated by health care institutions the world over.
 And, if AI is a general purpose technology, it should apply to any problem, including COVID.
 The most exciting technology of the moment somehow failed to contribute to solving the most pressing problem of the moment.
 Why is that?

 I can imagine a world where AI is deployed to help in the fight against a pandemic.
-Wen would use it to engineer a more targeted response to the risks of contagion.
+We would use it to engineer a more targeted response to the risks of contagion.
 Granular risk scores could be associated to individual people and different situations, allowing society to protect the most vulnerable people from the riskiest situations, while leaving low-risk individuals in low-risk contexts free to get on with their lives.

 Sounds good, but that world is not the one we live in.
 In our world, AI-powered, individually customized COVID restrictions would run into non-tractable problems.
 First, the algos would seize the high correlation between different socio-demographic variables, and decide that poor people, people of color and (in America) trumpists are more prone to the contagion, and should stay at home more than white, affluent liberals.
 Discriminated groups would react fighting back, challenging the algos as biased, starting litigation and inviting to civil disobedience, as is happening time and time again.
+Even if there was no conflict and everybody trusted the algos, it is not clear how we would use effectively the predictions they make for us.
+First of all, there is the cognitive challenge of understanding the predictions.
+You could tell someone something like this: “the risk of catching COVID on public transport for someone with your demographic profile went up 20% today, avoid the bus if you can”.
+But that is unlikely to work, because

 • Most people do not understand risk.
 For example, they are more scared of terrorist attacks than they are of car crashes, though the latter are far more frequent (hence more dangerous) than the former.